-Most students are required to pay a non-refundable deposit in the Student Service Centre when they accept their offer of admission to UBC.
+In most cases, you will be required to pay a non-refundable deposit in the Student Service Centre when you accept your offer of admission to UBC.
 The acceptance deposit counts as your first registration deposit, and is applied to your tuition fees after you register for classes.

 Don’t worry if you are still prompted to pay a deposit on your registration screen.
 If you have confirmation that your registration deposit has been deferred, you can safely ignore this default warning.